ineiti/fledger/WIP.md

 - CLEANUP:
   - move `NodeData` into `Node`
   - `npm audit fix` in flbrowser
+  - rename `DataStorage` and perhaps move it back to flarch?

 2022-05-22:
 - Finalize usage of broker-modules in `Node` and `Network`: